Dumbbell Floor Fly exercise demonstration image

 How to Perform

-Lie flat on the floor, holding a dumbbell in each hand directly above your chest with palms facing each other.
-Maintain a slight, fixed bend in the elbows throughout the exercise.
+Lie flat on your back on the floor with knees bent and feet flat for stability.
+Hold a dumbbell in each hand above your chest with arms extended but elbows slightly bent and palms facing each other.

 Coaching Tips